Vipul-Kataria/Aas-Pass_Major-Project/README.md

 We often miss out on what's happening near us — maybe a local fest, a college event, or even a weather alert.
 That’s where **AAS-PAS** comes in.

 This is a simple, useful website that shows you what’s going on *around you* — from nearby events and announcements to live weather updates.
-We created this platform as our major project during college, aiming to solve a very real problem in a clean and functional way.

 ---